artetecha/ypsa/README.md

 ## Directives

-I decided to user GraphQL directives to implement authentication.
+I decided to use GraphQL directives to implement authentication.
 This means you can easily change the access level of a specific query/mutation by adding/removing one of the available directives.
 See `src/schema/schema.graphql` for more information.